Ariel Pink: Hauntology and lo-fi revival

 Pink said that he never claimed to be the "godfather" of "lo-fi", "hypnagogic pop", or "chillwave".
 He thought that "people are just having fun with ideas they get in their head.
 They find a way to frame artists in a certain way that makes them interesting."
 In a 2012 interview, he commented that although it was not his intention to evoke nostalgia, he was aware "that I was doing something that sounded like the trace of a memory you can't place [...] now, people take it for granted.
 They think this is the sound of today."
-He remarked in 2011, "I know I’ve left my mark already.
-I know when somebody’s heard my music.
+He remarked in 2011, "I know I've left my mark already.
+I know when somebody's heard my music.
 I can hear it in their music."

 Music writer Adam Harper contested that "the pop-art pastiche of hypnagogic pop" or the "mirror-shades-cool synth groove of chillwave" could be attributed to Pink's "largely rock-based" music.
 He argued that instead of "the progenitor or the AZ Generation, Pink can easily be understood as the youngest member of this mid-80s Cassette Culture Generation."
 Among predecessors, Harper lists R. Stevie Moore and the Cleaners from Venus' Martin Newell as the most notable.
 He referenced a 1990s observation by music critic Richie Unterberger that compared Moore to Newell's "lo-fi, murkily recorded affairs that couldn't hide the power of the melodies, or a wit that could be both tender and savage".
 Harper added: "The similarities [between Pink and Newell] don't end there – both in his dress and in his music, Martin Newell adopted the (even then) retro, androgynous, psychedelic image that would mark Ariel Pink out in the 00s".

 Personal life

 Public remarks

-Many of Pink's remarks in interviews have incited controversy, particularly among left-leaning indie music communities.
-Some of his provocations included "It’s not illegal to be racist", "This gay marriage stuff pisses me off", and his expressed "love" for necrophiliacs, pedophiles, and the Westboro Baptist Church.
+Many of Pink's remarks in interviews have incited controversy.
+Some of his provocations included "It's not illegal to be racist", "This gay marriage stuff pisses me off", and his expressed "love" for necrophiliacs, pedophiles, and the Westboro Baptist Church.
 His negative press reached a peak around the release of Pom Pom, when detractors variously labelled him a "troll", a "beta male", and a "misogynist".
 Fans argued that he is simply a glib speaker.

 In October 2014, Pink told the online journal Faster Louder that Interscope Records had contacted him about working with Madonna.
 He said they needed "something edgy. [...]
 She can't just have her Avicii, her producers or whatever, come up with a new techno jam for her to gyrate to and pretend that she's 20 years old."
 The article embroiled him into a minor controversy, with musician Grimes calling his comments "delusional misogyny".
 He denied that he was a misogynist and said that he had only repeated what he was told by an Interscope agent.
 John Maus addressed Pink's remarks with a lengthy analysis published on Twitter.
 He concluded that Pink is not a misogynist, although he is "a nymphomaniac, a little girl, a dog, etc."